smbc-rss-plus/smbc-rss-plus/README.md

 It's just a Docker container that has a Python script that grabs the existing RSS feed, modifies it, and updates the served RSS file on some S3 container.
 KISS.
 Should cost me less than a few cents a month.

+### TODO

+No longer limited to Regexps, we could scrape the linked comic for the *exact* red button link.

 ## RIP Yahoo Pipes

 This was originally based on this Yahoo Pipe.
 I can't link it because Yahoo Pipes is going to be dead but I can provide this screenshot of the pipe and the two cut-off text-fields.